psradich/CI_DatabaseBackup/README.md

-## CodeIgniter Data base backup Model
+## CodeIgniter Database backup Model

 This model can back up your DB and save it to the server as a .zip file.
 Optionaly it can also save the file off site via FTP